4.1 How ready made portfolios work

 In this low interest rate environment, people are having to risk their money in order to gain any meaningful return on investment.
 That's why so many are turning to investing their money into individual stocks without really knowing what they are doing.

-When I first started investing, I lost over £1,000 making bad investment decisions and investing into tiny and volatile companies in search of the next Apple.
+When I first started investing, I lost over £1,000 making bad investment decisions.
+I invested into tiny and volatile companies in search of the next Apple.
 This is not how to invest.
 In section 6.1, I am going to give you a brief background of investment methods followed by explanations of "Value investing" and "Dividend investing".
 These investment methods are followed by defensive investors such as myself in the hope of slow and steady returns.

 As a guide, the most I am up on a stock is 68% and the most I'm down is 50%.